 Save Arnold Canal is currently evolving into a legally formed nonprofit organization and is working toward transferring the legal representation of Brian Sheets (BRS Legal, Ontario, OR https://brs.legal/) from individuals in the group to representation of the whole Save Arnold Canal group.
 He has been involved since late June and has represented clients in a similar situation to preserve the Pilot Butte Canal in the Central Oregon Irrigation District where they were successful in stopping piping.
 We are preparing for litigation in the case of a FONSI decision.

-We will have details soon for how those of you who will be directly impacted by this proposed piping project and who oppose it can get involved as a plaintiff.
-What has been shown to be important in cases like these are large numbers of plaintiffs who are invested in the process, rather than folks who may be opposed but remain sitting on the sidelines.
-Our goal will be to make group membership for legal representation low-cost and simple so that we can create as much impact in our favor as possible.
+We will have details soon for how those of you who will be directly impacted by this proposed piping project and who oppose it can get involved as a supporter of this action.
+What has been shown to be important in cases like these are large numbers of individuals who are invested in the process, rather than folks who may be opposed but remain sitting on the sidelines.
+Our goal will be to make registration for support of Save Arnold Canal’s mission and legal representation low-cost and simple so that we can create as much impact in our favor as possible.